An Accommodation Benefit is a weekly payment that is paid as part of your Student Allowance. You don't have to pay this back.

 Situations where you can't get the Accommodation Benefit

-You won't get an Accommodation Benefit if you (or your partner*) rent a property that is owned or managed by the Housing New Zealand Corporation.
+You won't get an Accommodation Benefit if you (or your partner*) have a tenancy agreement with a Social Housing provider.

 You may qualify for income-related rent instead.
-For more details, contact Housing New Zealand.
+For more information contact MSD Housing Assesment.

-*Please note that the definition of partner for the Housing New Zealand Corporation is different to that of the Student Allowance.
+*Please note that the definition of partner for Social Housing is different to that of the Student Allowance.